Linus Galleries, Fine Art Gallery

 2014 Artist Interview Series

-Linus Galleries, a fine art gallery based out of Los Angeles, presents The Artist Interview Series.
-This series is a new blog featuring Linus artists from a variety of different practices and backgrounds.
-The blog aims to be an enjoyable read, sharing insight into the artist’s creative process and workspace, as well as their view of the world around us.
-This week we feature Eike Waltz, a California-based sculptor, and his incredible bronze artworks.
+Linus Galleries, a contemporary Los Angeles art gallery, presents The Artist Interview Series.
+This series is a new blog featuring Linus artists from a variety of different practices and backgrounds and from all over the world!
+It’s an enjoyable read that shares insight into the artist’s creative process and workspace, as well as their view of the world around us.
+This week we feature Kassandra Mattia , a Laguna Beach oil painter whose creations are often times inspired from her childhood to create beautifully structured artworks.
+Two of Kassandra’s pieces were featured in the Linus Galleries Vulnerability vs. Strength art exhibition.

 1) Please tell us your name, artistic practice of choice, and location in the world.